Pope Francis to Resume General Audiences With Presence of the Faithful

 Pope Francis cancelled all public appearance with the faithful on March 7 as the coronavirus outbreak took hold in Italy, preceding the country’s nationwide lockdown which began two days later.

-Since then, he has had held all his general audiences in the library of the apostolic palace and had them live streamed on Vatican television and on the internet.
+Since then, he has held all his general audiences in the library of the apostolic palace and had them live streamed on Vatican television and on the internet.

 The Pope later began appearing from the window of the apostolic palace to give his Sunday Angelus address, but otherwise has refrained from making public appearances with the faithful because of the COVID-19 pandemic.